 The Supreme Court sentences Ábalos to 24 years in prison for "organic, organized, and continuous corruption"

-The high court suspends the entry into prison of Víctor de Aldama, sentenced to four and a half years, in exchange for him doing community work for twelve months
+The high court suspends the entry into prison of Víctor de Aldama in exchange for him doing community work and sentences Koldo García to nineteen and a half years

-Madrid"An organic, organized, and continuous corruption from the highest instances of political power".
-Unanimously, the seven judges of the Supreme Court have adopted the penalty request of the Anti-Corruption Prosecutor's Office and have sentenced José Luis Ábalos to 24 years in prison in the first masks case trial.
-The former strongman of Pedro Sánchez for three years in the PSOE and in Moncloa, and who has been in Soto del Real for seven months, has ended up convicted of belonging to a criminal organization, bribery, influence peddling, and embezzlement.
-Likewise, the court has sentenced Koldo García, who was his most trusted advisor, to nineteen years in prison, and businessman Víctor de Aldama, the fixer of the scheme, to four and a half years, who will not have to go to prison in exchange for community work.
-"They integrated a criminal organization," concludes the sentence, which is now final.
-Of course, Koldo García will file an appeal for protection with the Constitutional Court for violation of fundamental rights.
-To justify the high sentences, it alleges that these are conduct executed "from the exercise of public and political power at the highest level of constitutional bodies" and, consequently, have a "much greater destabilizing potential".
-"These are acts that undermine the democratic architecture of our social and democratic state of law," laments the high court.
+Likewise, the court has sentenced Koldo García, who was his most trusted advisor, to nineteen years and eight months in prison, and businessman Víctor de Aldama, the scheme's facilitator, to four and a half years, who will not have to go to prison in exchange for community service.
+"They formed a criminal organization," concludes the sentence, which is now final.
+However, Koldo García will file an appeal for protection with the Constitutional Court for violation of fundamental rights.
+To justify the severe sentences, the ruling alleges that these are conducts executed "from the exercise of public and political power at the highest level of constitutional bodies" and, consequently, have a "much greater destabilizing potential".

 Cargando